wxsd-sales/video-for-wxcc/README.md

-# Video interaction trigger into WxCC
+# Interaction trigger into WxCC
-This document provides instructions to trigger a video interaction into Webex Contact Center (WxCC).
+This document provides instructions to trigger a customer interaction into Webex Contact Center (WxCC).
 We will be using a Live Chat Inbound Flow for this.

 ## Overview
 Webex Contact Center (WxCC) offers a comprehensive set of integration capabilities.